Lionel Messi injury: €400m spent on forwards yet Barcelona still reliant on Leo | Goal.com

 Given that Dembele will be absent until well into September and Luis Suarez is injured as well, it’s a good thing Messi should be back sooner rather than later.
 This is a Barca team badly in need of a boost.

-Despite winning the title last season, there was outright rancour director towards the coach Ernesto Valverde and other board members come the end of the campaign.
+Despite winning the title last season, there was outright rancour directed towards the coach Ernesto Valverde and other board members come the end of the campaign.

 They were looking good for a treble at one stage, before a meek Champions League semi-final second-leg surrender at Anfield.
 Then they contrived to miss out on the Copa del Rey, losing in the final to Valencia.

-Valverde was reckoned at one stage to be close to losing his job, but he survived, much to the annoyance to sections of the Barca support.
+Valverde was reckoned at one stage to be close to losing his job, but he survived, much to the annoyance of sections of the Barca support.

 Since then, they have added not only Griezmann but also Frenkie de Jong, as well as Neto and Junior Firpo.
 De Jong will provide some much-needed drive through the midfield and Griezmann should pitch in with a few goals.